lighthart/GridBundle/README.md

                     filtering the end result, such as lastname/firstname combos.
 In this case hide the firstname column and add 'filterHidden' => 'alias.firstname' to the lastname column.
-Hiddens columns must be filterable.
+Hiddens columns must be set filterable.
 Item must be an array or semicolon-separated list

     security:       A primitive boolean, or an anonymous function.
 If the value evaluates to true, the button is rendered.
 Default is true.
 For the anonymous